By MONEEF ZOU'BI

-Dr. Moneef Zou’bi is the Science Advisor of the InterAction Council.
+Moneef Zou'bi is the Science Advisor for the InterAction Council and Co-founder of the World Sustainability Forum.